Team-Uniken/api.relid.uniken.com/source/index.md

 Facade | Description
 ------ | -----------
-HTTP&nbsp;Proxy | The API-client uses a standard HTTP library to make its HTTP requests, instructing the library to to make the request via the specified HTTP proxy running on local loopback adapter (127.0.0.1/::1)
+HTTP&nbsp;Proxy | The API-client uses a standard HTTP library to make its HTTP requests, instructing the library to to make the request via the specified HTTP proxy running on local loopback adapter (127.0.0.1/::1).
-Forwarded&nbsp;Port | The API client connects directly to a locally present port which represents the backend enterprise service coordinate
+Forwarded&nbsp;Port | The API client connects directly to a locally present port which represents the backend enterprise service coordinate.

 ## Privacy of Data